-Each week, FWRI biologists retrieve every trap and collect data for every blue crab in the trap.
-The traps are then re-baited and returned to the water.
+Each month, FWRI biologists bait every trap, and retrieve them one week later.
+Data is collected for every blue crab in the trap.
 Measurements are taken of the carapace (top shell) and other physical attributes (carapace width, body width, carapace length, carapace height, and weight), various health metrics (missing legs, fouling, disease or parasites), stages of molt (exoskeleton condition), and reproductive state.

 Temperature, salinity, dissolved oxygen, conductivity, and depth are recorded at each location.
 Bycatch is also documented, as well as how many other blue crab traps are being fished in the immediate area, tidal stage, and moon phase.

 The data collected provides insights into shifts in sex composition over time, relationships between juvenile and adult populations, fluctuations in catch, as well as shed light on the spawning habits of females.
 With these data, FWC can better manage and understand Florida’s largest blue crab fishery.